Date of Degree

 Copyright 2013 Chamathca Priyanwada Kuda-Malwathumullage

 Kuda-Malwathumullage, Chamathca Priyanwada.
 "Applications of near-infrared spectroscopy in temperature modeling of aqueous-based samples and polymer characterization."
-PhD diss., University of Iowa, 2013.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2013.